 Summarize the results of the end-of-cycle review for those plants whose performance in one or more quarters in the past 12 months has been in Column 3, 4, or 5 of the CAM.
 The DRA may discuss plants with performance issues considered to be at the threshold for more significant regulatory action (i.e., at risk of moving to Columns 3 or 4 of the CAM.)

-Present the results for those plants that the Region considers current CCIs that would be included in the annual assessment letter.
+Present the results for those plants that the Region considers having current CCIs that would be included in the annual assessment letter.

 Discuss any open deviations from the CAM, including their bases and actions required to close.